Rafffaelb/Schrodinger_Billiard/README.md

     <img width="75%" src="https://user-images.githubusercontent.com/53999015/146485017-2cc05951-1ad3-4fec-8768-66c1a83a6082.png">
 </p>

 In this repository, I perform numerical simulations of shot-noise power, also known as the spectral density of the noise.
 In the same way as the conductance, I analyze the influence of the GOE, GUE, and GSE ensembles on the distributions of shot-noise power, as well as the average and variance.
 I also explore the dependence of shot-noise power with the number of open channels and the barrier's transparency Γ, retrieving some results of the literature.
-The noise produced by scattered electrons in a chaotic cavity can be used to indicate the presence of entangled electron pairs by violations of Bell's inequality.
+The shot-noise produced by scattered electrons in a chaotic cavity can be used to indicate the presence of entangled electron pairs by violations of Bell's inequality.

-## Concurrence
+## Concurrence and Entanglement of Formation

+The concurrence is a property that quantifies the degree of entanglement of a system [[4]](#4) and can be viewed as how much a state of the system can be separated in two states from different subsystems.
+In this quantum billiards setup, we treat left and right leads as two subsystems and our goal is to entangle the left lead's electrons with the right lead's one.

 ## References
 <a id="1">[1]</a>